 The cinnamon bun is one of, if not The most beloved pasty in Sweden.
 We love it so much that is has a special place in our hearts!
 Its usually eaten during our “fika” which is a time to socialize over coffee and something sweet.
 Im sharing with you this recipes on 4th of October which is the official Cinnamon Bun day in Sweden.
 According to some statistics it’s said that we eat 8.3 million buns today, and we’re only 10 million people.
 I guess they have counted everyone who is making their own buns either, just the ones that are store/bakery bought.
-So Im expecting most of the Swedish households will have some cinnamon buns for fika today.

 The bun originates from the 30th century, but didn’t become a “official” know pastry until the 60th century.
 Today we have a lot of different version of this delicious bun and fill them with all different kind of fillings.
 Here are some ideas if you want to pimp up the classic one with some different fillings: